 Three years later, taxis that ran on petrol were introduced on the streets of London.
 The taxis came from France.
 It was after importing US-made Ford Model Bs proved impossible due to high costs.
 However, there were still taxis built by British firms at the time such as Vauxhall, Herald, and Rational.

-The use of the word “taxi” was first officially recognized in 1906.
+The use of the word “taxi” was first officially recognised in 1906.
 It was when the use of taximeters became mandatory.
 As part of the regulation, the turning circles were also introduced that same year.
 It stated that each taxi must be able to turn in a tight circle of 25 feet.

 Over the next few years, the taxi business thrived.
 However, it came close to collapse many times.
 The first time was in 1911 when taxi drivers went on an industrial strike.
 The second was in 1913 when there were fuel shortages and during the First and Second world wars.